GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

 Then, one computes the #acr("RTF") to express the interchannel information.
 It corresponds to the ratio between two microphones' #acrpl("ATF") @gannot_signal_2001.
 The value of the #acr("RTF") at a given time can be obtained by computing the ratio of the #acr("STFT") received by two microphones: the interaural spectrogram.
-More precisely, the #acr("RTF") of the $i$-th microphone is obtained by dividing the #acr("STFT") of the signal it receives by the one of the signals recorded by a reference microphone (the first one for instance):
+More precisely, the #acr("RTF") of the $i$-th microphone is obtained by dividing the #acr("STFT") of its received signal by that of a reference microphone (e.g., the first one):
 $
   "RTF"_i [m, k] = (X_i [m, k]) / (X_1 [m, k]) in CC,
 $